bc-maia/python-helloworld/README.md

 ## Github Actions Test

-- testing CI on github.
+- testing CI for docker build on github.
+- using pytest pipeline on github actions.